 Sweet Potato Sensations

-Later that same day, I went to the Old Redford neighborhood to Sweet Potato Sensations that is across the street from the historic Redford Theatre,.
 I entered into a “Sweet Potato Lover’s Heaven on Earth”.
-It was sweet potato everything from the color of the tile, to the paint on wall, to all the goodies in the display cases and on top of the counter!
+It was sweet potato everything from the color of the tile, to the paint on the wall, to all the goodies in the display cases and on top of the counter!

 Celebrating Black-Owned Businesses and Detroit Food

 Both Good Cakes and Bakes and Sweet Potato Sensations are black-owned Detroit food businesses that love it in the city, and each is part of the city’s changes in their own way.

 They are firmly entrenched in their neighborhoods, hosting community events, and are looking to bring people into the city where they continue to be places to spend time with delicious food and treats.